Table Of Contents

-At the urging of the parties, the panel also agreed that the MDL should include personal-injury claims.
+At the urging of the parties, the panel also agreed that the MDL should include personal injury lawsuits.
 About 30 of the 114 cases filed as of Oct.
 8 allege personal injuries, and all of the actions “raise similar factual questions regarding the recalled devices and the conduct of the recall,” according to the JPML transfer order.

 REMStar SE Auto Recall Settlement and Verdict Information

 When you file a Philips CPAP lawsuit, you may be able to receive financial compensation for your injuries in one of the following forms: